Laguna Canyon: Future

 The canyon is one of the last remaining wild areas in Orange County in a strip of preserves along the San Joaquin Hills about 20 mi long and 8 mi wide.
 Recently, State Route 133 between the 405 and 73 freeways has been expanded to four lanes from the original two lanes, and much of the original road down the center of the canyon has been demolished and re-vegetated.
 The new road was constructed further from the creek bed to lessen environmental impacts.
 The northernmost extreme of the canyon is being developed into a residential area consisting of 590 homes, called Laguna Crossing, the first phase of which was opened in 2013.

-Other parts of Laguna Canyon has been impacted by development.
+Other parts of Laguna Canyon have been impacted by development.
 The last 3 mi of the canyon, closest to downtown Laguna Beach, are urbanized, containing the Laguna College of Art and Design, the Sawdust Art Festival venues and other establishments.
 Most of the remaining wild areas are now found in the side canyons.
 Urban runoff has resulted in bacterial pollution downstream at Main Beach in Laguna Beach.
 Several organizations are now dedicated to preserving the remaining wild areas of the canyon, including the Laguna Canyon Foundation.